ASA14 Decennial: Anthropology and Enlightenment

 6. Moral Sentiments

-The 2014 decennial conference of the ASA will be hosted by the STAR consortium.
+The 2014 decennial conference of the ASA was hosted by the STAR consortium.
 Founded in 2006, STAR (Scottish Training in Anthropological Research) brings together anthropologists from the Universities of Aberdeen, Edinburgh, Glasgow and St Andrews.